 Illness Related Anxiety

-Illness-related anxiety is a form of anxiety that occurs after a person has experienced or been diagnosed with a serious illness, such as; any type of cancer, brain tumour, multiple sclerosis, HIV, Autoimmune Disorders, Motor Neuron Disease (or anything that has ongoing and lasting effects).
+Illness-related anxiety attack is a form of anxiety that occurs after a person has experienced or been diagnosed with a serious illness, such as; any type of cancer, brain tumour, multiple sclerosis, HIV, Autoimmune Disorders, Motor Neuron Disease (or anything that has ongoing and lasting effects).
 This type of anxiety can often be mislabeled or misplaced within the category of Health Anxiety or Hypochondriasis; however, one main difference between these forms of anxiety is that illness-related anxiety occurs as a result of a real life-threat (where as hypochondriasis is fear of having an illness that is not real, and therefore the threat is not real either).

 With illness related-anxiety the initial fear perceived is realistic because the threat is real; therefore, the anxiety stems from a rational place and from then on the anxiety system will be hypersensitive to symptoms that may suggest the illness is escalating or has returned.
 This type of anxiety may cause a person to feel like they cannot switch off the worrying thoughts because the anxiety system will keep picking up on very minor symptoms as problematic.
 It is at this point that the anxiety system may be perceiving “threat” that is not real.
 People with illness-related anxiety often say things like: “my mind is constantly considering every possible negative outcome of having this illness for the future”; “I just keep thinking ‘what if’ this new symptom means there’s something seriously wrong again?”; “There’s every chance that the illness has become worse so I feel like I need to be aware of every symptom.”